ThinkEquity LLC: ThinkEquity, One of NYSE's Newest Member Firms, Announces Key New Hire

-NEW YORK, NY / ACCESSWIRE / May 17, 2024 / ThinkEquity, a boutique investment bank created by experienced professionals that have worked together for over a decade collectively financing more than $50 billion of public and private capital raises, restructurings, and mergers and acquisitions, today announced the addition of Eric Rakusin to ThinkEquity's trading department as Senior Vice President of Institutional Sales Trading.
+NEW YORK, NY / ACCESSWIRE / May 22, 2024 / ThinkEquity, a boutique investment bank created by experienced professionals that have worked together for over a decade collectively financing more than $50 billion of public and private capital raises, restructurings, and mergers and acquisitions, today announced the addition of Paul Dhaliwal to ThinkEquity's trading department as Head of Trading Execution Services.

-Eric brings 20 years of industry experience to the firm.
-Eric worked for CIC Market Solutions, the US broker-dealer of Credit Industriel et Commerical in Paris, France in the Sales Trading Department for both US and European Equities.
-He also spearheaded their virtual roadshow product for European corporates to reach customers in the US more frequently.
-Most recently Eric worked for Oscar Gruss/Makor Group working with the equities, options, and fixed income teams.
-He was also part of the team tasked with implementing a new OMS system for the firm.
-Prior to Oscar Gruss, Eric worked for Angelo Gordon, a diversified asset manager with over $78 billion in assets under management.
-At Angelo Gordon, he consulted with the equities and fixed income teams in fund operations/reconciliations and worked with their third-party administrator for NAV calculation.
-Eric currently holds FINRA Series 7, 63, & 99 registrations and is a graduate of Hofstra University, the Frank G. Zarb School of Business.
+Mr Dhaliwal has been on Wall Street for over 12 years.
+Most recently, for a decade, Paul was Director, Program Trading & Head of Corporate Trading at Scotiabank Global Banking and Markets.
+Paul's area of expertise are program trading, corporate trading, International trading, market making, risk management, financial modeling, REITs and project management.
+Prior to working on Wall Street Mr. Dhaliwal worked as systems engineer in Lockheed Martin's unmanned drone division.
+Mr Dhaliwal holds FINRA series 7, 63 and 55 registrations.
+Mr Dhaliwal graduated from the University of Calgary with a bachelor of science in electrical engineering and a masters of business administration.

 About ThinkEquity LLC